Understanding your report template

 Default visibility guard

 The primary field also acts as a built-in visibility guard.
-If a reviewer sets a field to "not visible" during the review, any template items linked to that field are automatically hidden from the report.
-This means items naturally follow the reviewer's decisions about what's relevant without needing explicit visibility conditions.
+If a reviewer marks the field “not visible” during the review, every template item linked to that field is hidden from the report.
+Items follow the reviewer’s decisions about what’s relevant without you having to set visibility conditions for every one.

 Always Visible override

-In some cases, you may want an item to appear in the report even when its primary field has been hidden by the reviewer.
-Turning on the Always Visible toggle in the item's Settings tab overrides both the primary field visibility guard and any visibility conditions.
+To keep an item in the report even when its primary field is hidden, turn on Always Visible in the item’s Settings tab.
+This overrides both the primary field guard and any visibility conditions.

 The Excluded Items tab

-The Excluded Items tab shows the Content Library - default content that you've removed from your template.
-Items here are not deleted; they're simply not included in your reports.
-You can browse the Content Library and re-add any item at any time.
+The Excluded Items tab is your Content Library - default content removed from the template but not deleted.
+Browse the library and re-add any item at any time.

 Excluded Items tab showing the Content Library with an available item